charlesfrye/charlesfrye.github.io/_posts/2019-03-06-cosyne19-gender-bias.markdown

 But they weren't big enough to change the $$p$$ value.
-The biggest difference was a choice made at a very high level: namely, are we testing whether there was _any gender bias in CoSyNe acceptance_, or are we testing whether there was _gender bias against women in CoSyNe acceptance_ more specifically.
+The biggest difference was a choice made at a very high level: namely, are we testing whether there was _any gender bias in CoSyNe acceptance_, or are we testing whether there was more specifically _gender bias against women_.

 The former is called a _two-tailed test_ and is more standard.
 Especially in sciences like biology and psychology,